 Simon and Garfunkel Album Reviews

-Paul Simon was obviously the driving force behind the band, as the songwriter and guitarist, but Garfunkel’s beautiful voice and harmonies are also a key component of their sound.
+Paul Simon was obviously the driving force behind the band, as the songwriter and guitarist, but Garfunkel’s beautiful tenor and ear for harmony is also a key component of their sound.
 And at this point, Simon’s solo work has easily eclipsed Simon and Garfunkel’s catalogue in quantity and quality, but he’s never won the same place in popular culture that he did as part of Simon and Garfunkel.

 I’ve only reviewed the studio albums, but the other noteworthy item in their discography is the Concert at Central Park live album from their 1981 reunion.
 It’s not that exciting musically, but it is a significant event and at least worth watching.
 There’s also a reunion track from 1975 that ended up on both of their solo albums from that year – the Simon penned ‘My Little Town’.